 Surprisingly, a host of fruits can be grown in cold climates.
 While their tender fruit may seem fragile fruit plants have vigorous and tolerant roots.
 Fruit is also an incredibly important part of a plant-based diet and can be a sweet addition to breakfast, lunch, or dinner.
 Hardy fruit varieties include rhubarb, strawberries, apricots, cherries, grapefruit, kiwis

 Wash and serve some of these frost tolerant fruits from your own urban garden: Easy Strawberry Champagne, Classic Rhubarb Crisp, Chickpea Peanut Stew With Apricot and Raisins, Raw Grapefruit Doughnuts, or this Raw Kiwi and Strawberry Tart.

-For more delicious recipes to help you get creative with your urban garden vegetables and fruits, we highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 10,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
+For more delicious recipes to help you get creative with your urban garden vegetables and fruits, we highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!